- Placenta previa, or low-lying placenta, is when the placenta covers part or all of the cervix during the last months of pregnancy.

 - bleeding that starts, stops, and begins again days or weeks later

 - bleeding after intercourse

 - bleeding during the second half of pregnancy

-Risk factors for the development of placenta previa include the following:
+Risk factors for the development of placenta previa include:

-- baby is in an unusual position: breech (buttocks first) or transverse (lying horizontally across the womb)
+- unusual position of the baby: breech (buttocks first) or transverse (lying horizontally across the womb)

-- Previous surgeries that involve the uterus: C-section, surgery to remove uterine fibroids, Dilation and curettage (D&C)
+- previous surgeries that involve the uterus: cesarean delivery, surgery to remove uterine fibroids, dilation and curettage (D&C)

 - prior miscarriage

 - large placenta